dcsil/PropertySense/team/diversity.md

 ## Weak Spots

+Our team's various backgrounds still don't fill all the gaps required to understand the perspective of our user base primarily consisting of insurance brokers and inspectors.
+We recognize that no amount of data analysis can give the full perspective on the subjective annoyances and problems encountered by workers in this industry (at their individual level).
+To mitigate this, we shouldn't overlook the insights we gain from customer surveys and other forms of feedback, plus advice from domain specific experts.
+Another point to consider is that we are all engineers with a strong affinity for problem-solving in a logical, pragmatic manner.
+This may pigeonhole our thinking and therefore solutions into a product that only caters for these kinds of individuals, while the actual audiences may want a product that provides them with  more holistic, macroscopic information.
+This will be especially important for UI/UX.

+~~
 Despite our team’s rich blend of cultural and technical backgrounds, we are still lacking in some key areas.
 For example, Klutch is launching in a Canadian market.
 However, we have limited Canadian business insight on the team due to our international background.
 Additionally, none of us have any prior experience in healthcare, so it would be challenging for us to identify the most current market trends and opportunities in the field.
 Therefore, we need to focus on bringing in health professionals that could provide a better outlook on the industry.
 Our team also lacks some important soft skills.
 Primarily, we are a group of introverts.
 This could be perceived as a weakness in a startup setting, as we will constantly be put in situations that push us to break out of our comfort zone.
 Aside from this, we also face some key technical challenges.
 None of us have formal Machine Learning experience, which puts us at a slight disadvantage given our partner this year, Dessa.
 In addition, considering how large the mHealth market has become, we identified another shortcoming in our team’s lack of experience in mobile app development.